swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

-If there is explicit `deinit`, then isolation is computed following usual rules for isolation of class instance members.
-It takes into account isolation attributes on the parent class, deinit itself, and allows `nonisolated` keyword to be used to supress isolation of the parent class:
+If there is an explicit `deinit`, then isolation is computed following usual rules for isolation of class instance members.
+It takes into account isolation attributes on the `deinit` itself, isolation of the `deinit` in the superclass, and isolation attributes on the containing class.
+If deinit belongs to an actor or GAIT, but isolation of the `deinit` is undesired, it can be supressed using `nonisolated` attribute:

 ```swift
 @MainActor